 Along with all other maintained schools in England we are required by government to teach the revised National Curriculum (September 2014).

 The curriculum is ‘what’ will be taught, however, does not dictate ‘how’ things are taught.
 That is down to us!
 We mix a rich cross curricular approach to make learning fun, with discrete teaching of specialist subjects such as computing, foreign languages, music and physical education.
-We believe in using research to inform our teaching practice and pedagogy.

 At Halton Holegate, our pupils in Reception follow the Early Years Foundation Stage Curriculum.